oahull0112/ESIFHPC4/AI-ML/app-level-benchmark/README.md

 These were the commands that were used to preprocess data.

 **NOTE**: We change the hard-coded location of results from the root-level `/results` folder to `./results` in `main.py` as well as `/data/` to `./data` in `run_and_time.sh`.
 We have also encountered the error `AssertionError: Invalid hash for case_XXXXX_x.npy.` for several cases when running `preprocess_dataset.py`.
-As a temporary workaround, we comment out the dataset verification entirely, as the benchmark will still run on the unverified cases.
+As a temporary workaround, we remove the dataset verification entirely, as the benchmark will still run on the unverified cases.
 Finally, to avoid errors associated with old versions of `scipy` referencing the outdated method `scipy.signal.gaussian`, we update the call to that method in  `runtime/inference.py` to reflect `scipy.signal.windows.gaussian`:

 ```
 conda activate ./pytorch-3dunet